amplication/docs/docs/getting-started/addons.md

 Use  plugins to add new features to the Amplication developer platform.

 The published plugins are available on the _All Plugins_ screen.
-The installed plugins are displayed on the _Installed Plugins_ screen
+The installed plugins are shown on the _Installed Plugins_ screen

 :::tip